Ultimate Forza Horizon 5 Drift Tune Guide

 Tires

-Front tire pressure is not as important when drifting as the rear tire pressure is.
-We can leave the front tire pressure at a constant value and adjust the rear according to how you want your drift car to behave.
+Front tire pressure is not as important when drifting as the rear tire pressure is, but lower values will provide more grip.
+Once it feels right, leave the front tire pressure at a constant value.

-• Tire Pressure Front: 36 PSI
+• Tire Pressure Front: 28-32 PSI

-• Tire Pressure Rear: 33 PSI
+• Tire Pressure Rear: 25 PSI

 Conclusion

 Now that you’ve tuned your drift car to perfection, why not do the same with the fastest drag cars in the game?
+Or, perhaps you’d rather add the most expensive car in FH5 to your collection?

-Thank you for reading our Forza Horizon 5 Drift Tune guide.
+Thank you for reading our Forza Horizon 5 drift tune guide.

 If you enjoyed this article, please share it with the buttons at the bottom of your screen.
 If you’ve found this information useful, then please take a moment to share it with other tuning, drifting, and Forza Horizon 5 fans.
 We appreciate your support.